2019 Comprehensive Transportation Plan

 2019 Comprehensive Transportation Plan Overview

-The Wake Forest Comprehensive Transportation Plan will accomplish several objectives and innovations in 2019, with final adoption planned for October 2019:
+The Wake Forest Comprehensive Transportation Plan accomplished several objectives and innovations in 2019:

 Consolidate and update four major planning documents that cover transportation, greenways, walking, and biking.